juxor/afaq/markdown/secH6.md

-political difficulties when the party's own policies and its unwillingness to accept changing proletarian attitudes were also to blame."_ It should also be noted that the notion of declassing to rationalise the party's misfortunes was used before long before the civil war: _"This was the same argument used to explain the Bolsheviks' lack of success among workers in the early months of 1917 - that the cadres of conscious proletarians were diluted by nonproletarian elements."_ [Diane P. Koenker, _"Urbanisation and Deurbanisation in the Russian Revolution and Civil War"_, pp. 81-104, **Party, State, and Society in the Russian Civil War**, Diane P. Koenker, William G.
-Rosenberg and Ronald Grigor Suny (eds.), p.
+political difficulties when the party's own policies and its unwillingness to accept changing proletarian attitudes were also to blame."_ It should also be noted that the notion of declassing to rationalise the party's misfortunes was used long before the civil war: _"This was the same argument used to explain the Bolsheviks' lack of success among workers in the early months of 1917 - that the cadres of conscious proletarians were diluted by nonproletarian elements."_ [Diane P. Koenker, _"Urbanisation and Deurbanisation in the Russian Revolution and Civil War"_, pp. 81-104, **Party, State, and Society in the Russian Civil War**, Diane P. Koenker, William G. Rosenberg and Ronald Grigor Suny (eds.), p.
 96, p.
 95, p.
 100 and p.
 84]

 While there is still much research required, what facts that are available suggest that throughout the time of Lenin's regime the Russian workers took